-Program expenses include grant payments of \$532,050 and \$305,100, respectively for the years ended December 31, 2018 and 2017.
+Program expenses include grant payments of \$317,464 and \$532,050, respectively for the years ended December 31, 2019 and 2018.
 In some cases, the Foundation's obligation to pay the grant funds is subject to the grantee's satisfaction of certain conditions or the occurrence of certain events.
 The Foundation recognizes grants as program expenses when paid, or when the Foundation has an unconditional obligation to pay the grant funds at a future date.
-As of December 31, 2018 or 2017, the Foundation had no unpaid obligations under grants.
-Program expenses for the years ended December 31, 2018 and 2017 also include donated media space having an estimated fair value of \$2,700,000 and \$2,750,000, respectively.
+As of December 31, 2019 or 2018, the Foundation had no unpaid obligations under grants.
+Program expenses for the years ended December 31, 2019 and 2018 also include donated media space having an estimated fair value of \$2,700,000.